nazeels/kafka-python/README.md

 simple kafka pub-sub using python

 Aim of Sample:
+Run kafka instance with Zookeeper and send message to a topic and continously listen

 - Dockerfile: creates a simple Linux machine with Python and kafka-python library installed
 - kafka-producer.py: sent simple text message to Topic "foo"
 - kafka-consumer.py: receives message from Topic "foo" and print it